 For some of you, picking up your foot may feel ungainly.
 So maybe try this . . . grab an extra block as you come in the door, so that you have two.
 Have them set on the two front corners of your mat, ready to use.
 When it comes time to step forward into Warrior I from Downward Facing Dog, place a hand on each block (to give you height) and then step forward.
 You may need to drop your knees first, coming into Table Top, so you don't lose your balance.
 See if that helps.
 It may be a bit of trial and error at first, until you find a method that works for you.
 The worst that can happen is you topple over.
 Then we'll all have a laugh together (there's no point taking ourselves too seriously when we're learning something new) and you'll pick yourself up and continue.
 That's yoga.

 Eventually, with practice, you will be able to step your foot closer and closer to the front of the mat.
 There is no rush.
 Think of yoga as a lifetime learning process.

 I hope you are all feeling like you are getting something out of our Absolute Beginners Power Yoga classes.
 I am impressed with the positive attitudes and love seeing your smiling faces each week.

-You might just like to sit there and wait for class to begin.
+You might just like to sit there quietly and wait for class to begin.
 If so, please just be respectful of those who have chosen to take a moment of quiet time.
 We all come to class from different environments.
 Some of us might need a little transition between busy lives and yoga practice.